Deploy SnapCenter Plug-in for VMware vSphere

 Navigate to the VM where SnapCenter Plug-in for VMware vSphere was deployed, then click the Summary tab, and then click the Power On box to start the SnapCenter VMware plug-in.

-While the SnapCenter VMware plug-in is powering on, right-click the deployed SnapCenter VMware plug-in and then click Install VMware tools.
+While the SnapCenter VMware plug-in is powering on, right-click the deployed SnapCenter VMware plug-in, select Guest OS, and then click Install VMware tools.

 The deployment might take a few minutes to complete.
 A successful deployment is indicated when the SnapCenter VMware plug-in is powered on, the VMware tools are installed, and the screen prompts you to log in to the SnapCenter VMware plug-in.

 The screen displays the IP address where the SnapCenter VMware plug-in is deployed.
-Make a note of that location.
+Make a note of the IP address.
 You need to log in to the SnapCenter VMware plug-in management GUI if you want to make changes to the SnapCenter VMware plug-in configuration.

 Use the format